GIScience/openrouteservice-docs/docs/source/api.rst

 | HeavyVehicle | i dont know what kind of road this uses                                                                      |
 +--------------+--------------------------------------------------------------------------------------------------------------+

-.. note:: in the newer version there are only english, german and ...  supported .
+.. note:: in the newer version there are only english and german.
 There are other languages available that are too difficult to maintain.
 You can request them and implement them yourself if you feel like it.